top of page

 Horseshow Committee.tif

-Joe Louis was so popular that presidential candidate Wendell Willkie asked him to campaign for him during his run for the presidency against Franklin Delano Roosevelt in 1940.
-Louis made over 123 speeches for Willkie, the last taking place in Detroit on November 3, 1940.
-On that date, Louis urged black voters to vote for Willkie because "...he has put things down in black and white that we’re going to get jobs and not have to take welfare checks.
+Joe Louis was so popular that presidential candidate Wendell Willkie asked him to campaign for him during his bid for the presidency against Franklin Delano Roosevelt in 1940.
+Louis delivered over 123 speeches for Willkie, with the final one taking place in Detroit on November 3, 1940.
+On that day, Louis encouraged black voters to support Willkie, stating, "...he has put things down in black and white that we’re going to get jobs and not have to take welfare checks.
 I’m going to cast my vote Tuesday for Willkie for our next president."
-Willkie won the state of Michigan during the presidential election, but ultimately lost the presidency to Franklin D. Roosevelt.
+While Willkie won the state of Michigan during the election, he ultimately lost the presidency to Franklin D. Roosevelt.

 Louis Willkie pin.jpg

-During World War II, Louis fought two charity bouts and donated his winnings to the Navy Relief Society.
-A few days after the fight in mid-January of 1942, sports writers honored Joe Louis at a dinner.
-The dinner was attended by sports writers, army and navy officers, the former postmaster general, J. Edgar Hoover, the former mayor of New York James Walker, and other dignitaries.
-Walker served as the speaker of the evening and said this,
+During World War II, Louis participated in two charity bouts and donated his winnings to the Navy Relief Society.
+Shortly after one of these fights in mid-January of 1942, Joe Louis was honored at a dinner attended by sports writers, army and navy officers, former postmaster general, J. Edgar Hoover, former mayor of New York James Walker, and other dignitaries.
+Walker, serving as the speaker of the evening, praised Louis:

 “Joe, all the Negroes in the world are proud of you because you have given them reason to be proud.
 You never forgot your own people.
 You are an American gentleman.
 When you fought Buddy Baer and gave your purse to the Navy Relief Society, you took your title and your future and bet it all on patriotism and love of country.
 Joe Louis, that night you laid a rose on the grave of Abraham Lincoln.”

-Joe Louis entered the United States Army in 1942 as heavyweight champion.
-Due to his status and popularity as a boxing champion, the Army used his image to recruit both black and white soldiers.
-The United States Office of Facts and Figures created a poster in 1942 with Louis’s image.
+In 1942, Joe Louis enlisted in the United States Army while still holding the heavyweight champion title.
+Leveraging his status and popularity as a boxing champion, the Army utilized his image to recruit soldiers, both black and white.
+The United States Office of Facts and Figures created a poster featuring Louis's image in 1942.

-While in the Army, Louis experienced blatant racism.
-On one occasion, a military policeman ordered Louis and black middleweight champion Sugar Ray Robinson to move their seats to a bench in the rear of an Alabama Army camp bus depot.
-When Louis refused, the MP tried to arrest them.
-Louis would use his connections and contacts in Washington D.C. to end such segregation at several military institutions.
-In another incident, Louis used his political influence, to have charges dropped against future baseball great Jackie Robinson, who had also resisted being told to move his seat on a southern bus, resulting in him punching a captain who called Robinson a "nigger."
+During his time in the Army, Louis encountered blatant racism.
+On one occasion, a military policeman ordered Louis and black middleweight champion Sugar Ray Robinson to move to the rear bench of an Alabama Army camp bus depot.
+When Louis refused, the MP attempted to arrest them.
+Louis utilized his connections in Washington D.C. to combat such segregation in various military institutions.
+In another incident, Louis intervened to have charges dropped against future baseball great Jackie Robinson, who had resisted orders to move his seat on a southern bus, resulting in a confrontation where Robinson punched a captain who had called him a "nigger."

 Joe Louis War Bonds.tif